IBM/couchbackup/README.md

 export COUCH_DATABASE=animaldb
 ```

-Alternatively we can use the `--db` command-line parameter
+Or use the `--db` command-line parameter

 ## Backup